linux-surface/surface-firmware-old/README.md

 to build them manually, please look at the bundle script, or just ping me on [Gitter](https://gitter.im/linux-surface)

-## Installing the firmware bundles
+## Installing the firmware bundles manually
 The bundle script will produce one `.cab` file per firmware update.
 You can install them with `fwupdmgr`, the commandline interface for `fwupd`. `fwupd` should come preinstalled with Ubuntu and Fedora, if not please install it.